Why We Exist

 Who We Are

-As a hui of island churches, the Hawaii Regional Chapter of The Gospel Coalition is united by our Confessional Statement and Theological Vision for Ministry, which details a gospel-driven approach to individual and church life.
+The Hawaii Regional Chapter of The Gospel Coalition is a council of pastors united by our Confessional Statement and Theological Vision for Ministry, which details a gospel-driven approach to individual and church life.

 What We Do